Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 Interim Suspension: a suspension during the investigation or before the Formal Conduct Resolution Process has concluded.

 Major Violation: More severe offenses, including, but not limited to violations of EGSC’s drug and/or alcohol policies; multiple minor violations arising out of the same facts and circumstances; repeated violations; cases involving physical assault, disorderly conduct; substantial damage to property, theft of high-value items, or violations of Federal, State, or Local Laws; or egregious violations involving harassment or civility.
-The AVP or their designee makes final determination as to whether a violation is minor or major.
+The Title IX Coordinator or their designee makes final determination as to whether a violation is minor or major.

 Notification: any email via EGSC email notifying a party, regardless of role, of important and timely information concerning a pending Conduct matter.
 Date and time of receipt of notification is the date and time of delivery of notification to the party’s EGSC or, if EGSC has not granted access to an EGSC email, otherwise designated email inbox.